yyq-dev/srt-to-lrc/README.md

 # srt-to-lrc
-Convert all SRT files to LRC files.
+Convert all SRT files in the same directory to LRC files.